 student on computer

-Master's Degree in School Counseling
+MA in School Counseling

-Master of Arts (MA) in Counseling, School Counseling
+Master of Arts in Counseling, School Counseling

 Students who complete the school counseling emphasis will meet TEA educational requirements for Professional School Counselor certification.
 Students who complete the requirements for school counseling will be eligible to apply for state licensure.